laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 class GetWorkflowResultTool extends Tool
 {
     protected string $description = <<<'MARKDOWN'
-        Fetch the status and, if completed, the output of a Laravel Workflow.
+        Fetch the status and, if completed, the output of a Workflow.

         Use the workflow_id returned by `start_workflow` to check progress.
         Once status is `WorkflowCompletedStatus`, the output field contains the result.